OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### meter

-Meter exists but needs to be changed for new columns. getUnitIndex(id, conn): for the meter id provided, return the unit_id meaning the row/column index in C<sub>ik</sub>/P<sub>ik</sub>.
+- Meter exists but needs to be changed for new columns.
+- getUnitIndex(id, conn): for the meter id provided, return the unit_id meaning the row/column index in C<sub>ik</sub>/P<sub>ik</sub>.
 To do this the unit_id for the desired meter is used to reference the units table and the entry's unit_index is returned.
+The meter should not have a unit of null when this is called or the result may be a value without meaning.
+- getUnitNotNull(conn): return all meters where unit is not null.
+- insert and update should enforce the following rules:

+  - if unit_id is null then default_graphic_unit is null and displayable is false.
+  - if unit_id not null then if default_graphic_unit is null then it becomes the unit_id.

+If any value is changed then it is logged.
+Also note that if either unit_id or default_graphic_unit is -99 then null is used to insert into database.

+- getRow will convert null for either unit_id or default_graphic_unit to -99.

 ### group